How the New Legislation on Personal Data Is Changing the Game for Business Leaders

 The impact of personal data protection laws for firms across all industries should at no cost be underestimated.
 Hiring a Data Privacy Officer is hardly enough to live up to the challenges.
 Business leaders actually need to review and possibly adjust a number of their strategies.

 Adopted in 2016, the European Union’s General Data Protection Regulation (GDPR) was the first major data protection and privacy regulation.
-The primary aim of GDPR was to improve individuals’ control and rights over their personal information, including over the transfer of personal data outside the European Economic Area.
+The primary aim of GDPR was to improve individuals’ control and rights over their personal information.
+This includes the transfer of personal data outside the European Economic Area.

 Designed to be the toughest privacy law worldwide, Europe’s GDPR is based on seven key principles: